 For those who don't live in Morocco, you can certainly buy preserved lemons online.
 But they are so easy and inexpensive to make yourself, why not give it a try?
 Moroccan preserved lemons have a unique pickled taste that cannot be replicated by simply adding freshly squeezed lemon juice.

 To preserve five lemons, you’ll need 1/4 to a 1/2 cup of the salt and the juice of two lemons.
 You’ll also need a sterile glass jar that is just large enough to accommodate the lemons as well as a sharp knife.
 You can prepare the lemons in 10 minutes or less, but the longer the lemons are left to age, the more intense the flavor.

 The preparation method is a little different depending on the variety of lemon.
 If you're using the small Moroccan doqq or boussera lemons, remove the stems, make an incision or two near the top of the lemon, but otherwise leave the lemons whole.

 If you're using any other variety of lemon, remove the stems and cut off the tips.
-Cut each lemon lengthwise into quarters (as shown in the photo), but be very careful not cut all the way through – about 3/4 of the way down is enough.
+Cut each lemon lengthwise into quarters, but be very careful not cut all the way through—about three-quarters of the way down is enough.
 This way the quarters should still be attached at the base.

 Pack in the Jar